For the 2014-2015 academic year, Gettysburg College is once again offering students housing at the Lutheran Theological Seminary, which is

 course of the semester, you may edit your preferences before December 5,

 2014.
 Housing Intent Forms are placed in class year/lottery number order for

 housing placement for the spring semester.
 Please note: due to space

 limitations, requests for groups of three or more are not usually granted.

 It is more likely that we will place students in pairs.
 To provide the

 greatest possible chance of matching your requests with available housing,

 withdrawals, transfers, and academic dismissals (which will not be decided until the week of January

 5, 2015).
-The Office of Residence Life will not complete spring semester housing assignments until the week of January
+The Office of Residential & First-Year Programs will not complete spring semester housing assignments until the week of January

 5, 2015.
 You will automatically be billed “Apartment/Single” room rate